firavoyage/blogging/projects.md

   - all controls are javascript methods
   - minify and svgify
   - remove watermark
+  - mosiac with abstract shapes and unworldly symbols
 - svg editor
   - simple
 - local based